AditModi/hashnode-github/clpkouub700070ald26ifbtuk.md

 **Vector Engine for Amazon OpenSearch Serverless**:

-**About the Solution**: AWS Clean Rooms ML allows partners to collaborate on ML models without sharing entire datasets.

 **Pain Point Solved**: The Vector Engine enhances the capability to store, update, and search vast amounts of vector embeddings, addressing the needs of applications that require efficient handling of large-scale vector data.

 **Amazon Neptune Analytics**:

-**About the Solution**: AWS Clean Rooms ML allows partners to collaborate on ML models without sharing entire datasets.

 **Pain Point Solved**: Neptune Analytics allows for the storage and analysis of graph and vector data together, facilitating advanced analytics and broadening the scope of data analysis applications.